Gruntfuggly/shifter/README.md

 <img src="https://raw.githubusercontent.com/Gruntfuggly/shifter/master/shifter.gif">

-By default it defines "Alt+S Left" to move arguments left and "Alt+S Right" to move them right.
+By default it defines "Alt+S Left" and "Ctrl+Alt+Left" to move arguments left and "Alt+S Right" and "Ctrl+Alt+Right" to move them right.
 You can also use the commands "Shift argument to the left" and "Shift argument to the right" from the command menu.

 ## Installing